MinaProtocol/mina/frontend/website/docs/troubleshooting.md

 AddPortMapping(8302, 8302, 192.168.101.7) failed with code 718 (ConflictInMappingEntry)
 ```

-If this happens, you can run the daemon with different ports, as long as they are unused by another application.
+If this happens, you can run the daemon with different ports and forward them, as long as they are unused by another application.
 If you forward custom ports, keep in mind:

 - The UDP port forwarded has to be the next consecutive port from the TCP mapping.
 - When running Coda daemon commands in the next step, you'll need to add the flag `-external-port <custom-TCP-port>` passing in the TCP port forwarded.